10 most expensive Richard Mille watches of all time

 What is Richard Mille’s cheapest watch?

-The cheapest Richard Mille watch is the RM 016 Automatic Winding Extra Flat, which costs USD 60,000 MSRP.
+The cheapest Richard Mille watch is the RM 016 Automatic Winding Extra Flat, which costs USD 60,000 (INR 49 lakh approx.) MSRP.